m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 ### PyInstaller Encryption

-Another technique to throw analysts and AV off your trail is using PyInstaller's --key option.
+Another technique to throw analysts and AV/EDR off your trail is using PyInstaller's --key option.
 This will encrypt the Python bytecode using a key passed to this command line parameter.

 ```
 pyinstaller.exe --key=mypassword123456 --onefile .\Launcher.py